-This process exposes the components of the system in a systematic, picturesque and logical layout that is easy to understand.
-The basis for conducting such an analysis requires thorough technical understanding and background on the medical / medical devices / apparatus, its components and systems.
+This process exposes the components of the system in a systematic, picturesque, and logical layout that is easy to understand.
+The basis for conducting such an analysis requires a thorough technical understanding and background on the medical devices/apparatus, its components, and systems.

 Failure Mode and Effects Analysis (FMEA)

 The purpose of the FMEA process is to identify, analyze, and evaluate risks, often associated with the development and production of a medical device, drug, or medical product.

 Examples of risks assessed by FMEA are non-quality product risk and its impact on patient health, risk analysis of medical software, computerized system or application, risk analysis of drug production infrastructure, risk analysis of production system or equipment, risk of nonconformities or deviations, production specifications deviation and analysis of risks that affect the safety of users of the planned or produced product.

 The goal of risk analysis in the FMEA methodology is to document the potential risks and systematic analysis and to quantify and rank the risks in order to define priorities for corrective and preventative actions if required at all (depending on the level of risk).